-I’m not going to claim that macaroni and cheese is any kind of diet food, not by a long shot.
+I’m not going to claim that macaroni and cheese is any kind of diet food.
 It is, however, a family favorite!

 These days, I try to eat clean and have reduced the amount of processed foods I buy, especially if it’s something I can easily make myself.
 I’ll admit, though, before I made that lifestyle change I bought many a box of mac and cheese with the powdered cheese mix, for the kids.
 I don’t even want to think about all the artificial colors, flavors and preservatives that were most likely in that.
 Plus, the powdered cheese never seemed to dissolve well.